Animated photo slideshow screensaver: Random Photo Screensaver 3.4

 - Dual screen / Multiple monitor support: multi monitor support is provided making full use of all dual monitor, triple monitor and larger setups.
 See the multiple monitors screensaver page for more information.

-- Wallpaper: In addition to changing your computers wallpaper daily or after each screen saver run, it's now possible to specify a separate folder used for wallpapers.
+- Wallpaper: In addition to changing your computers wallpaper daily or after each screen saver run it is now possibly to set your wallpaper from the current picture shown in the screensaver.
+You can also specify a separate folder used for wallpapers.

 - Random or sequential display: In version 3 you can still display all images randomly, but there now is also an option to display your images sequentially in the order they appear on your computer.
 The screensaver remembers the last image shown and continues where it left off the next time it starts.